C2DH/popkult60/pages/project.en.md

 ## Research Director: Prof. Dr. Andreas Fickers

-*Commercial radio stations and their soundscape in popular culture and practices in Western Europe in the 60s" - Transnational and transmedia approaches to the history of Radio Luxembourg/RTL and Europe n°1 in the larger 1960s*
+Richard Legay, *Commercial radio stations and their soundscape in popular culture and practices in Western Europe in the 60s" - Transnational and transmedia approaches to the history of Radio Luxembourg/RTL and Europe n°1 in the larger 1960s*
-## Richard Legay

 ## Research Director: Prof. Dr. Dietmar Hüser

-*Music-Field Europe" – German-French Music Entanglements in Transatlantic und Inner-european Exchange Dynamics during the long 1960s*
+Dr. Maude Williams, *Music-Field Europe – German-French Music Entanglements in Transatlantic und Inner-european Exchange Dynamics during the long 1960s*
-## Dr. Maude Williams

 ## Research Director: Prof. Dr Sonja Kmec

-*Ambitious Amateurs" - Europeans Filmclubs during the long 1960s*
+Julia Wack, *Ambitious Amateurs - Europeans Filmclubs during the long 1960s*
-## Julia Wack

 ## Research Director: Ass.-Prof. Dr. Benoît Majerus

-*Anti-Heroes of Desamericanization? - The bandes dessinées of the Franco-Belgian School as actors of the popular cultural Europeanization of comic culture in the long 1960s*
+Jessica Burton, *Anti-Heroes of Desamericanization? - The bandes dessinées of the Franco-Belgian School as actors of the popular cultural Europeanization of comic culture in the long 1960s*
-## Jessica Burton

 ## Research Director: Jun.
 Prof. Dr. Christoph Vatter

-*Entertainment without Frontiers - Representing and Performing Other Cultures in German, French, and Spanish TV Shows of the 1960s*
+Ann-Kristin Kurberg, *Entertainment without Frontiers - Representing and Performing Other Cultures in German, French, and Spanish TV Shows of the 1960s*
-## Ann-Kristin Kurberg

 ## Research Director: Prof. Dr. Clemens Zimmermann

-*Youth Mass Media and their Popular Youth Culture in West Germany, Great Britain and France during the 1960s and 70s*
+Aline Maldener, *Youth Mass Media and their Popular Youth Culture in West Germany, Great Britain and France during the 1960s and 70s*
-## Aline Maldener

-*Von der Märchenstunde zur Lebenswelt - Europäische Kinderserien in den langen 1960er Jahren*
+Dr. Gunter Mahlerwein, *Von der Märchenstunde zur Lebenswelt - Europäische Kinderserien in den langen 1960er Jahren*
-## Dr. Gunter Mahlerwein